olusola-adio-sweaty/sb-devops/ArmTemplates/datafactory.md

 DataFactoryLocation: (optional) string

 Location of the data factory.
-Currently, only East US, East US 2, and West Europe are supported.
-Template defaults to West Europe.
+Currently, only East US, East US 2, and UK South are supported.
+Template defaults to UK South.

 GitHubAccountName: (optional) string